animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode simplifies creation, registration, life-cycle and dispatch of CQ events by taking care of the infrastructure around CQ with the use of SDG’s `ContinuousQueryListenerContainer`, which does all the heavy lifting on behalf of the user.
+Spring Data for GemFire simplifies creation, registration, life-cycle and dispatch of CQ events by taking care of the infrastructure around CQ with the use of SDG's `ContinuousQueryListenerContainer`, which does all the heavy lifting on behalf of the user.
 Users familiar with EJB and JMS should find the concepts familiar as it is designed as close as possible to the support